Get going with your service center

 We need a few bits of information to prepare your agreement:

-- Download the "HUNT Cloud Services Agreement Form" on your local machine (right click on the link and select "Save Link As...")
+- Download the "HUNT Cloud Services Agreement Form" on your local computer (right click on the link and select "Save Link As...")

 - Open the text file in Notepad, Word or a similar application and supply the required information.
 Field descriptions are included in the "Clarification of the form fields" under the link above.

-- Save the text file on your local machine and send ut the file from the data controller section of our service desk.
+- Save the text file on your local computer and send ut the file from the data controller section of our service desk.

 For NTNU, the Services center leader is your Deputy Head of Department for Research, and we recommend your scientific adviser as the Administrative coordinator.
 Signatory official is your Head of Department.